 The following sketch of the game clearly shows the oval playing arena.
 This view is from the Northwest looking towards Jolimont Road.
 (M.C.G./Richmond)

-The goals run roughly North - South towards the Flinders Street Station to Richmond railway line.
+The goals run roughly North East - South west towards the Flinders Street Station to Richmond railway line.

 1879 August 13

 "Another match under the electric light will be played by the Melbourne and Carlton on Monday, when there will be 50 per cent more light on the circle."
 (Evening News, Sydney August 13 p2)

 Waga Wagga Advertiser writing about the Carlton - Melboune played under electric light at the M.C.G., said;